iliasam/LDS01RR_lidar/README.md

 # LDS01RR_lidar
-Some info and soft for LDS01RR Lidar (Roborock)
+Some info and soft for LDS01RR Lidar (Roborock) with a Cullinan dev. board - such Lidar has a USB connector.

 LDS01RR_WinScan folder - ("LDS Scanning Test") - windows utility for drawing Lidar data.
 **UPD from 20/2025** - "LDS01RR_WinScan" was replaced by this project: https://github.com/iliasam/WinLIDARViewer  !